-- Digistar Holdings Sdn Bhd, which is principally involved in designed, supply, installation and integration of IT infrastructure, tele-conferencing, LANs, interactive media management systems, radio and television news automation, telecommunication systems, integrated audio and visual systems, and other related electronic systems. - Panorama Tv Asia Broadcast Sdn Bhd, which is principally a health television operator, involved in the provision of interactive Pay TV services to local hospitals. - Rauland Asia Sdn Bhd, which is principally involved trading of electronic equipment and Central Monitoring System (CMS) services. - Digistar Properties Sdn Bhd, which is principally involved in property holding and property management, which include the renting, maintaining and upkeep of properties. - Seni Pujaan Sdn Bhd, which is principally involved in property developments. - Matang Makmur Holdings Sdn Bhd, which is currently principally engaged in the business of investment holding. - Indera Persada Sdn Bhd, which is currently undertaken the construction and provide asset management service for the concession asset. - Digistar Construction (M) Sdn Bhd, which deals in construction work of our PFI project and others. - Sakura Management Travel & Tours Sdn Bhd, which is principally involved in Property management. - Mulia Optima Sdn Bhd, which is principally involved in Property development.
+- Digistar Holdings Sdn Bhd, which is principally involved in designed, supply, installation and integration of IT infrastructure, tele-conferencing, LANs, interactive media management systems, radio and television news automation, telecommunication systems, integrated audio and visual systems, and other related electronic systems. - Panorama Tv Asia Broadcast Sdn Bhd, which is principally involved in providing pay television services. - Digistar Properties Sdn Bhd, which is principally involved in property holding and property management, which include the renting, maintaining and upkeep of properties. - Seni Pujaan Sdn Bhd, which is principally involved in property developments and hotel management. - Matang Makmur Holdings Sdn Bhd, which is currently principally engaged in the business of investment holding. - Indera Persada Sdn Bhd, which is currently undertaken the construction and provide asset management service for the concession asset. - Digistar Construction (M) Sdn Bhd, which deals in construction work of our PFI project and others. - Mulia Optima Sdn Bhd, which is principally involved in Property development.